rancher/docs/content/rancher/v2.x/en/admin-settings/k8s-metadata/_index.md

 If you have an air gap setup, you might not be able to get the automatic periodic refresh of the Kubernetes metadata from Rancher's Git repository.
 In that case, you should disable the periodic refresh to prevent your logs from showing errors.
 Optionally, you can configure your metadata settings so that Rancher can sync with a local copy of the RKE metadata.

-To sync Rancher with a local mirror of the RKE metadata, an administrator would configure the `rke-metadata-config` settings by updating the `url` and `branch` to point to the mirror.
+To sync Rancher with a local mirror of the RKE metadata, an administrator would configure the `rke-metadata-config` settings to point to the mirror.
+For details, refer to [Configuring the Metadata Synchronization.](#configuring-the-metadata-synchronization)

 After new Kubernetes versions are loaded into the Rancher setup, additional steps would be required in order to use them for launching clusters.
 Rancher needs access to updated system images.
 While the metadata settings can only be changed by administrators, any user can download the Rancher system images and prepare a private Docker registry for them.